stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 ## Cluster Admin

-Cluster Admin is an openshift role which give the user assigned this role full Cluster-Admin Privileges
+Cluster Admin is an OpenShift role which give the user assigned this role full Cluster-Admin Privileges

 ### Responsibilities

 - Full access to manage the entire OpenShift cluster.
 - Quick resolution of Priority:1 incidents and emergencies.
 - Emergency and backdoor access for immediate intervention.

 ### Approval Process

 1. Identify Priority:1 incident.
 2. Escalate to Engineering Manager.
 3. Authorization granted by Engineering Manager.